- 1. Interstate 95 and Interstate 10 Operational Improvements

 10. Fidelity National Information Services, Inc. Headquarters

-Construction continues on a $145 million world headquarters office tower for Jacksonville-based Fortune 500 company Fidelity National Information Services, Inc. Anticipated to be completed by summer 2022, the 12-story, 300,000 square foot tower will overlook the St. Johns River with structured parking along Riverside Avenue.
+Construction nears completion on a $145 million world headquarters office tower for Jacksonville-based Fortune 500 company Fidelity National Information Services, Inc. Anticipated to be completed by summer 2022, the 12-story, 300,000 square foot tower will overlook the St. Johns River with structured parking along Riverside Avenue.
 The project is expected to create 500 additional jobs.

 For more information: Brooklyn’s proposed FIS World Headquarters